 Marionette Lines Treatment And Prevention Options

-Originally publishes on December 4, 2017.
-Updated to include information on new marionette lines treatment options.
+Originally published on December 4, 2017.
+Updated on March 25, 2021 to include information on new marionette lines treatment options.

 While commonly referred to as “laugh lines”, marionette lines (also known as nasolabial folds) are no laughing matter!